Before the day - undergraduate ceremonies

 However, if you would like to have your certificate sent using the DHL Express Worldwide service we can arrange this for you.
 The cost for this service is dependent on the destination country and is available to more than 220 countries worldwide.

-Full list of countries that DHL services
+You can view the full list of countries that DHL services for more information.

 Certificates lost in transit